Matthew Ashman

 Matthew James Ashman (3 November 1960 – 21 November 1995) was an English guitarist with Adam and the Ants and Bow Wow Wow.
 He died in 1995 after lapsing into a coma due to diabetes, aged 35.

 Adam and the Ants

 Raised in Mill Hill, Barnet, Ashman attended school alongside Boz Boorer.
 He was influenced by jazz while learning guitar, and joined his first band, Staffix, after learning Deep Purple's "Smoke on the Water".
 Staffix opened Glastonbury 77 with a 2 hr set, their own PA and a borrowed generator.

 He joined Adam and the Ants after leaving The Kameras in June 1978, playing guitar and singing backing vocals.
 He toured the UK twice and visited Belgium, Germany and Italy.
 He played guitar on Adam and the Ants' first single, "Young Parisians" and their debut album Dirk Wears White Sox.
-It was released on 30 October 1979 by Do It Records, and contained the single "Zerox".
+It was released on 30 October 1979 by Do It Records.
 It is the first number one album on the UK Indie Chart when the chart debuted in Record Week in 1980.